-- 1. Drug-Free workplace.
+- Drug-Free workplace.
 William Carey University is committed to maintaining a drug-free workplace.
 All employees are hereby notified that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in the workplace.
 Any employee violating this prohibition will be subject to termination.
 As a condition of employment, all employees will abide by the terms of this statement and will also notify the William Carey University administration within (5) days of any criminal drug statute conviction for a violation occurring in the workplace.
 For information on available drug counseling and rehabilitation, please contact the Office of Student Services.
 In order to assure compliance with Federal law pertaining to a drug-free workplace any employee may be required to submit to periodic drug screening. - 2.
 Computer use.
-The University provides guidelines for appropriate and inappropriate use of computer resources.
-In particular, the guidelines prohibits the use of computer resources to: (a) harass, threaten, or otherwise harm specific individuals or class of individuals; (b) impede, interfere with, impair, otherwise cause harm to activities of others; (c) download, post, or install on University computers, or transport across University networks, material that is illegal, proprietary, in violation of license agreements, in violation of copyrights, in violation of University contracts, or otherwise damaging to the institution; and (d) recklessly or maliciously interfere with or damage computer or network resources or computer data, files, or other information. - 3.
-Firearms.
-The use or possession of firearms, explosives, fireworks, or weapons is prohibited on all campus sites. - 4.
+The university provides guidelines for appropriate and inappropriate use of computer resources.
+In particular, the guidelines prohibits the use of computer resources to: (a) harass, threaten, or otherwise harm specific individuals or class of individuals; (b) impede, interfere with, impair, otherwise cause harm to activities of others; (c) download, post, or install on university computers, or transport across university networks, material that is illegal, proprietary, in violation of license agreements, in violation of copyrights, in violation of university contracts, or otherwise damaging to the institution; and (d) recklessly or maliciously interfere with or damage computer or network resources or computer data, files, or other information.
+Employees may not engage in computer games or other activities that detract from their job performance.

+- 3. Firearms.
+The use or possession of firearms, explosives, fireworks, or weapons is prohibited on all campus sites.
+Firearms are strictly prohibited on university property except by authorized security personnel - 4.
 Tobacco free campus.
 Use of tobacco is prohibited on all campuses of William Carey University. - 5.
 Pets.
 No pets of any kind are allowed in the academic or administrative buildings or in the residence halls. - 6.
 Personal Attire, Appearance, and Neatness.
-University employees contribute to the positive and professional demeanor of the University and to the overall effectiveness of the University's image to our students and the general public.
+University employees contribute to the positive and professional demeanor of the University and to the overall effectiveness of the university's image to our students and the general public.
 It is therefore very important to be well groomed, neat, and conscious of personal hygiene.
 As it is essential to be appropriately dressed for the job function, some departments may require stricter guidelines in those areas where a more professional appearance is necessary.
 Supervisors should practice good personal appearance standards for their employees to follow.

-The University strives to ensure that the work environment maintains a level of professionalism and is free from safety hazards, offensive behavior and harassment of any kind.
+The university strives to ensure that the work environment maintains a level of professionalism and is free from safety hazards, offensive behavior and harassment of any kind.
 In keeping with this goal, the following is a list of guidelines for what would be considered inappropriate attire.